srujanjainhn/LIC-LAB/README.md

 Transient Response: The amplifier transitions smoothly over time, meaning it reacts well to changes in input signals.
 AC Response: The circuit remains stable across different frequencies, proving its reliability in signal processing.
 Gain & Phase Shift: The amplifier provides a 4 dB gain and an almost 180° phase shift, which matches theoretical expectations.
 This confirms that the circuit is working efficiently under AC conditions.

+DESIGN-2

+**AIM**: To obtain DC analysis and Transient analysis and AC analysis for the given circuit

+**COMPONENTS**
+- Mosfet M1

+- Mosfet M2

+- Dc power supply